 Students are encouraged to develop their in-depth knowledge within chosen areas through cognate courses and a research practicum.
 Program and interdisciplinary faculty, across the College of Health and Human Services and beyond, provide supportive mentoring in a context of rigorous standards and expectations.

-This interdisciplinary Ph.D. program uses a cohort model, with around 12 students (no more than three from any one discipline) admitted biennially in even years through a competitive process.
-There are usually around 30 students active in the program at any time.
+This interdisciplinary Ph.D. program uses a cohort model, with 12 to 15 students (no more than three from any one discipline) admitted biennially (in even years) through a competitive process.
+There are usually 35 to 40 students active in the program at any time.

 We have designed the curriculum to build competence in interdisciplinary collaboration, research and problem solving.
-Your experience will be tailored to develop competence in the three areas of contribution expected for university faculty—research, teaching and service.
+Your experience will be tailored to develop competence in the three areas of contribution expected for university faculty - research, teaching and service.

 Thus, it aims to address current and pending national shortages in doctoral level faculty across the fields of health and human services.
 Graduates are prepared to assume leadership positions in other venues as well.